deephaven/examples/fit/README.md

  * `accessFit.py` - Python script to demonstrate fit data inside Deephaven.
  * `*.png` - images used in this help

-## Steps to run: example or your own data
+## Steps to run

+These steps can be run with our example data or your own.

 1. Login to your Strava account
 1. Select an activity.